 Change Data Capture (CDC)¶

 Fabricks provides built-in Change Data Capture (CDC) patterns to keep downstream tables synchronized with upstream changes using SQL-first pipelines.
-CDC is enabled per job via options.change_data_capture
+CDC is enabled per job via options.change_data_capture and implemented by generated MERGE/INSERT statements driven by small helper columns.

 This page explains the supported CDC strategies, required inputs, merge semantics, and examples.